FAQ's

 In India, 40 per cent say they are vegetarian, and many limit their meat consumption to two to three times a week.
 Jains would only eat food in places where standard no-meat rules are followed.

-Eating became a taboo mostly after the Mughal invasions.
+Eating became taboo mostly after the Mughal invasions.
 In general, those who practice religious rituals in a certain way are prohibited from eating certain types of animal meat.

 Does India Eat Meat?